puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_adding_classes_nix.markdown

    You will see the contents of `/var/www/html/index.html` displayed.

-## Editing Class Parameters in the Main Manifest
+## Editing class parameters in the main manifest

 You can edit the [parameters](./lang_classes.html#defining-classes) of a class in `site.pp` as well.
 Parameters allow a class to request external data.
 If a class needs to configure itself with data other than [Puppet facts](./lang_facts_and_builtin_vars.html), provide that data to the class via a parameter.